JianhaoZhan/pytorch-openpose_for_dataset/README.md

 # To extract HMDB51 with pytorch-openpose:

-flags: PATH_ORG : the path of your dataset(RGB)   PATH_TARGET : the path of your extracted dataset to save
+flags: PATH_ORG : the path of your dataset(RGB); PATH_TARGET : the path of your extracted dataset to save.

 # HMDB51
 ```python